-Do you enjoy discussing books, films, theatre?
+Do you enjoy discussing books, films, song, theatre?
 By studying English you will develop your knowledge and writing skills, and get more from the books and films you love.

 The BA in English introduces you to the subject in its fullest sense.
 You will study English across the centuries and can cover areas such as creative writing, film, drama and theatre.
 If you're a keen reader and interested in technology, we can help you hone your digital and literary skills with courses on digital media and through technology-enabled learning.

-Year 1 Modules:
+- Year 1 Modules:

-EN1002 Literature and Society: Medieval to Renaissance (5 credits);
+- EN1002 Literature and Society: Medieval to Renaissance (5 credits);

-EN1003 Introduction to Modern Literature: Romantics to Contemporary (5 credits);
+- EN1003 Introduction to Modern Literature: Romantics to Contemporary (5 credits);

-EN1004 Theories: Literature, Film, Drama & Theatre Studies (5 credits);
+- EN1004 Theories: Literature, Film, Drama and Theatre Studies (5 credits)

 Year 2 Modules: